Bhuwan003/Bhuwan003/README.md

 - 👀 I’m interested in Frontend development
 - 🌱 I’m currently learning React.JS
 - 💞️ I’m looking to collaborate on Web Development.
-- 📫 How to reach me xontact me ata bhuwanbhusal130@gmail.com
+- 📫 How to reach me
+Contact me at bhuwanbhusal130@gmail.com

 <!---
 Bhuwan003/Bhuwan003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.